 Visiting the Priory…

-Ardchattan Priory is cared for by Historic Scotland, and is open daily between 1st April and 31st October.
-Admission is £4 per adult (children under 16 free of charge).
+Ardchattan Priory is cared for by Historic Scotland, and is usually open between April and October.
+There’s a small admission fee.
 To get there, turn off the A85 just north of the Connel Bridge, and follow the single-track road along Loch Etive for about 5 miles.

 - Ardchattan Priory